How to Stay Safe Returning to School: Avoiding Flu, COVID-19, and More

 Back to School Safety Covid-19 Tips: The Delta Variant

 We now know many of the variants are more contagious than the original.
 If you’re wondering how to stay safe returning to school, you’re not alone.
 As more information comes in, scientists will expand upon school safety COVID-19 regulations.

 Originating in India, this highly contagious Delta variant has been spreading in the United States since June.
 Nearly 80 percent of all positive cases at UC Davis Health have been confirmed as the delta variant since July 22.

 Symptoms of the variant mimic those of the original.
 The other variants mentioned here are likely similar as well, but researchers are still waiting on more data to come in.

 Medical professionals at UC Davis Health noted that most hospitalized patients are not vaccinated.
 Most vaccinated individuals either have mild symptoms or are completely asymptomatic.

 How to Stay Safe Returning to School: Help from MD Now

 Together, we can return to school safely with Covid-19 protection.
 Along with getting vaccinated, consider mask wearing, social distancing, and staying home at the first sign of illness.

 It’s important to get tested immediately after developing symptoms, especially if you aren’t vaccinated.
-Rather than mistake COVID-19 for another condition, walk-in at any MD Now clinic location for a COVID-19 PCR test and receive results within 48 hours*.
-We are available to help with all your back-to-school safety covid needs.
+Rather than mistake COVID-19 for another condition, walk-in at any MD Now clinic location for a COVID-19 PCR test and receive results in 48 hours or less.* We are available to help with all your back-to-school safety covid needs.